 The Spray, the Edge, and the Silence After: A Victoria Falls Story

-The first time I heard Victoria Falls, I was still in the taxi.
-Five kilometers out.
-The windows were up, the radio was on, and underneath everything, a low rumble that wasn't quite sound — more like a vibration in the steering wheel, in the seat, in the air itself.
+You hear Victoria Falls before you see it.
+Five kilometers out, windows up, radio playing, there's a low rumble underneath everything — not quite a sound, more a vibration that lives in the steering wheel, in the seat, in the air itself.

 Then the path opens onto the Knife-Edge Bridge, and the sound becomes total.

 Victoria Falls is 1,708 meters wide and 108 meters high.
-These numbers are on every website, in every guidebook, and they mean absolutely nothing until you're standing in the spray being hit by horizontal rain in full sunshine, staring at a wall of white water so wide it fills your entire field of vision.
+These numbers are on every website and in every guidebook, and they mean absolutely nothing until you're standing in the spray, hit by horizontal rain in full sunshine, staring at a wall of white water so wide it fills your entire field of vision.

 The Walk

-The Zambia side has six main viewpoints along the gorge.
-Each one is wetter than the last.
-By viewpoint three, I'd stopped trying to stay dry.
-My shoes squelched.
-My shirt was transparent.
-My wallet was in a ziplock bag that I'd bought at a Livingstone shop for ZMW 5.
+The Zambia side has six main viewpoints along the gorge, and each one is wetter than the last.
+By viewpoint three you stop trying to stay dry.
+Shoes squelch.
+Shirts go transparent.
+The smart move is a ziplock bag for your wallet — about ZMW 5 at any Livingstone shop.

-The Eastern Cataract is the closest section — the water drops right in front of you, close enough that the spray feels like needles on your skin.
-Through the spray, when the wind shifts, you catch a flash of the rainbow that arcs across the gorge.
+The Eastern Cataract is the closest section, with the water dropping right in front of you, close enough that the spray feels like needles on your skin.
+When the wind shifts, you catch a flash of the rainbow arcing across the gorge.
 Then the spray closes in and it's gone.

-I spent three hours at the Falls.
+Give the Falls three hours.
 Most tourists do 45 minutes.
 Most tourists miss it.

-I sat on a wet bench near viewpoint five and watched for twenty minutes without moving.
-A vervet monkey stole a tourist's sandwich behind me.
-The tourist yelped.
-The monkey didn't care.
-The Falls continued.
+Find a wet bench near viewpoint five and watch for twenty minutes without moving.
+Behind you, a vervet monkey will steal someone's sandwich.
+The tourist yelps.
+The monkey doesn't care.
+The Falls continue.

 Devil's Pool

-I'd booked Devil's Pool for the following morning.
-October — low water season, the only time it's accessible.
+Book Devil's Pool for the morning.
+October — low water season — is the only time it's accessible.

 The boat to Livingstone Island takes fifteen minutes upstream.
-The island sits at the top of the Falls — you can hear the edge.
-The guide, a Zambian man named Benson who'd done this trip thousands of times, walked us across the island's rocky surface to the western edge.
+The island sits at the very top of the Falls, close enough that you can hear the edge.
+Your guide — Benson, a Zambian man who has done this trip thousands of times — walks the group across the island's rocky surface to the western edge.

-The pool is natural — a rock formation at the lip of the 108-meter drop.
+The pool is natural, a rock formation at the lip of the 108-meter drop.
 You lower yourself in.
-The water is thigh-deep, warm from sitting in sunshine all morning, and moving — gently, but moving — toward the edge.
+The water is thigh-deep, warm from a morning of sunshine, and moving — gently, but moving — toward the edge.

 The edge.

-Looking over the lip of Victoria Falls is not an experience I can adequately describe.
-The rock barrier in front of my chest was perhaps 40 centimeters high.
+Looking over the lip of Victoria Falls resists description.
+The rock barrier in front of your chest is perhaps 40 centimeters high.
 Beyond it: 108 meters of nothing.
 Then the Batoka Gorge.
 Then the Zambezi, a green-white line at the bottom, impossibly far below.

 The sound up here is different from below.
 It's not a roar — it's a hum.
-The water sliding over the lip next to you makes almost no noise.
+The water sliding over the lip beside you makes almost no noise.
 The impact is 108 meters away.
 What you hear is wind and the distant base note of water hitting rock.

-I stayed at the edge for maybe ten minutes.
-Benson took photos — everyone gets the same photo, arms spread, grinning or terrified or both.
-My face in the photo shows what I can only describe as controlled panic.
+Stay at the edge for ten minutes.
+Benson takes the photos — everyone gets the same one, arms spread, grinning or terrified or both.
+Your face will land somewhere between the two: call it controlled exhilaration.

 The Microlight